-1) The Shape of the Tree of Life: I aim to understand the relationships amongst species and the factors that influence the shape of this tree.
+1) The shape of the Tree of Life, including the relationships amongst species and the factors that influence the shape of this tree.

-2) Major Transitions in Evolution: I am interested in better understanding the frequency of transitions and the rate at which reversals occur, as well as the consequences of such transitions for molecular evolutionary patterns and speciation rates.
+2) Major transitions in evolution, especially the frequency of transitions, the rate at which reversals occur, and the consequences of such transitions for molecular evolutionary patterns and speciation rates.

-3) Evolutionary Trends: I am also interested in the question of whether there are large-scale patterns in the history of life.
+3) Evolutionary trends, with a focus on whether there are large-scale patterns in the history of life.

-4) The Diversity and Integrity of Freshwater Ecosystems: I approach this topic using molecular, ecological, and taxonomic methods to study the diversity, distributions, traits, and origins of species.
+4) The diversity and integrity of freshwater ecosystems, including the diversity, distributions, traits, and origins of species.

 - Techniques Used